 Is there a rule that states that an applicant really needs to get a travel insurance?

-Yes, there is a law that states that all travellers who wish to secure a Schengen visa and will set foot on any of the countries within the Schengen area must get a travel insurance.
+Yes, there is a law that states that all travelers who wish to secure a Schengen visa and will set foot on any of the countries within the Schengen area must get a travel insurance.
 According to the law set by the Schengen members, all “applicants for uniform visa for one or two entries shall prove that they are in possession of adequate and valid travel medical insurance to cover any expenses which might arise in connection with repatriation for medical reasons…” All applicants, according to the law, must have travel insurance that is valid during the period of travel within the Schengen area.

 Can an applicant get travel insurance from any company?